 When audiences first meet Elle Woods, played by Reese Witherspoon, she’s a spoiled sorority sister in Legally Blonde, who thinks that engagement with her equally beautiful boyfriend is inevitable.
 But after he dumps her—and Elle decides to win him back by applying to Harvard Law School (what, like it’s hard?)—she realizes her own capabilities.

 When to Watch: If you’re going through a tough breakup

 Miranda Priestly in The Devil Wears Prada

-When the title of this character’s movie is The Devil Wears Prada—and Miranda Priestly, played by Meryl Streep, is the so-called devil—it can be a challenge to see her as anything other than a villain at first.
+With Miranda Priestly, played by Meryl Streep, as the so-called devil in the movie's title, it can be a challenge to see her as anything other than a villain at first.
 But make no mistake, Priestly is the type of boss you’d want right out of college (or at any other time in your career).
-She’s risen to the top of a cutthroat industry, she expects the best from those around her, and she doesn’t coddle the new girl, Andy, into making her comfortable at her job.
+She’s risen to the top of a cutthroat industry, she expects the best from those around her, and she doesn’t coddle the new girl, Andy.
 It’s because of Priestly’s high expectations that Andy is able to succeed, and ultimately, create the confidence she needed to figure out what’s best for her.

 Ellen Ripley in Aliens

 She does her job in clothes that suit it, and she doesn’t care if she’s seen as aggressive, rude, dirty, or makeup-free in the process.